Petrifilm™ Plate Manager

 Overview

-Petrifilm™ Plate Manager is a fully integrated hardware and software system designed to reduce labor time, automate microbial testing analysis, and minimize human error.
-The system streamlines lab workflows and improves consistency across testing environments.
+Petrifilm™ Plate Manager is a fully integrated hardware and software system for high-volume food safety labs — automating microbial testing analysis, reducing labor time, and minimizing human error across regulated environments where accuracy and consistency are required.

 Company